-5. Transferability.
+- 5. Transferability.
 During the Restricted Period, Participant shall not sell, assign, transfer, pledge, exchange, hypothecate, or otherwise dispose of any Restricted Units.
-Upon receipt by Participant of certificate(s) representing vested Units without a restrictive legend pursuant to Paragraph 2 above, Participant may hold or dispose of the Units represented by such certificate(s), subject to compliance with (i) the terms and conditions of the Plan and this Restricted Units Agreement, (ii) applicable federal or state securities laws or other applicable law, (iii) applicable rules of any exchange on which Company's securities are traded or listed, and (iv) Company's rules or policies as established by Company in its sole discretion.

-6. Ownership Rights and Unit Distribution Rights.
+Upon receipt by Participant of certificate(s) representing vested Units without a restrictive legend pursuant to Paragraph 2 above, Participant may hold or dispose of the Units represented by such certificate(s), subject to compliance with (i) the terms and conditions of the Plan and this Restricted Units Agreement, (ii) applicable federal or state securities laws or other applicable law, (iii) applicable rules of any exchange on which Company's securities are traded or listed, and (iv) Company's rules or policies as established by Company in its sole discretion. - 6.
+Ownership Rights and Unit Distribution Rights.
 Prior to any forfeiture of Restricted Units, Participant shall, subject to the terms and restrictions of this Restricted Units Agreement and the Plan, have all rights with respect to the Restricted Units awarded hereunder including the right to vote the Restricted Units, whether or not vested in accordance with Paragraph 4 above, and the right to receive all distributions (whether in the form of cash, units, other securities or other property), paid or delivered thereon from and after the date hereof in accordance with the following provisions.
-During the Restricted Period, distributions (whether in the form of cash, units, other securities or other property) paid or delivered on any Restricted Units shall be credited to a bookkeeping account for the benefit of Participant.
-In the event of the forfeiture of any Restricted Units, Participant shall have no further rights with respect to such Restricted Units and shall forfeit any such distributions credited to the account for the benefit of Participant to Participant which are related to the forfeiture durits.
+[During the Restricted Period, distributions (whether in the form of cash, units, other securities or other property) paid or delivered on any Restricted Units shall be credited to a bookkeeping account for the benefit of Participant.
+In the event of the forfeiture of any Restricted Units, Participant shall have no further rights with respect to such Restricted Units and shall forfeit any such distributions credited to the account for the benefit of Participant which are related to the forfeited Restricted Units.
 To the extent Restricted Units shall become vested and the restrictions imposed thereon shall have lapsed pursuant to Paragraph 4 above, all such distributions, if any, credited to the account for the benefit of Participant shall be distributed to Participant without interest.
 Such distribution shall occur as soon as practicable, but in no event later than the fifteenth (15th) day of the third (3rd) month following the date on which vesting occurs and the restrictions lapse.
-Participant's right to any amounts credited to such account shall not rise above those of a general creditor of Company.
+Participant's right to any amounts credited to such account shall not rise above those of a general creditor of Company.]
+[During the Restricted Period, distributions (whether in the form of cash, units, other securities or other property) paid or delivered on any Restricted Units shall be paid to the Participant without restriction.
+Such distribution shall occur no later than the end of the calendar year in which the distributions are paid t